ObjectModules/deploy/[Mapping]-Spreading.md

 #What's Next
 From that point you may see that _a routine_ will turn its behavior and seeking a way to return to its routine by calling another mappings that initiated by the spreading.

-So whenever that the result is meeting the requirement of _a query_ then all process that related to the parameter will no more required.
-On our case those process are _world_ and _hyip world_.
+So whenever that the result is meeting the requirement of _a query_ then process will end to a settlement which making all process that related to the parameter will no more required.
+On our case those process are `world` and `hyip world`.

-When these two (2) process are no more carry out all of the process will return to _[[its routine|[Mapping]-Routines]]_.
+When the `world` and `hyip world` are no more carry out then all of the process is considered settled and will return to _[[its routine|[Mapping]-Routines]]_.
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure4.png)

-However when which it is not achieved then the spreading will continue to another process which in our concept we call them as _Employment_ and _Merging_.
+However when which `a settlement` is not achieved then the spreading will continue to another process which in our concept we call them as _Employment_ and _Merging_.
 ##Employment
 Employment is a mapping built automatically whenever a parameter is assigned to a routines.
 In our concept there will be two kind of employments will be called.
 Each of Those 2 kind of employments is present the following: